Instruction-Following Agents with Multimodal Transformer: Abstract

 \section{Abstract}

 Humans are excellent at understanding language and vision to accomplish a wide range of tasks.
 In contrast, creating general instruction-following embodied agents remains a difficult challenge.
 Prior work that uses pure language-only models lack visual grounding, making it difficult to connect language instructions with visual observations.
-On the other hand, methods that use pre-trained vision-language models typically come with divided language and visual representations, requiring designing specialized network architecture to fuse them together.
+On the other hand, methods that use pre-trained multimodal models typically come with divided language and visual representations, requiring designing specialized network architecture to fuse them together.
 We propose a simple yet effective model for robots to solve instruction-following tasks in vision-based environments.
-Our \ours method consists of a multimodal transformer that encodes visual observations and language instructions, and a policy transformer that predicts actions based on encoded representations.
+Our \ours method consists of a multimodal transformer that encodes visual observations and language instructions, and a transformer-based policy that predicts actions based on encoded representations.
 The multimodal transformer is pre-trained on millions of image-text pairs and natural language text, thereby producing generic cross-modal representations of observations and instructions.
-The policy transformer keeps track of the full history of observations and actions, and predicts actions autoregressively.
-We show that this unified transformer model outperforms all state-of-the-art pre-trained or trained-from-scratch methods in both single-task and multi-task settings.
-Our model also shows better model scalability and generalization ability than prior work\footnote{The code of \ours is available at~\url{https://github.com/lhao499/instructrl}}.
+The transformer-based policy keeps track of the full history of observations and actions, and predicts actions autoregressively.
+Despite its simplicity, we show that this unified transformer model outperforms all state-of-the-art pre-trained or trained-from-scratch methods in both single-task and multi-task settings.
+Our model also shows better model scalability and generalization ability than prior work.